ON THIS PAGE: You will learn about the different treatments doctors use for people with a brain tumor. Use the menu to see other pages.

 Getting care for symptoms and side effects

 A brain tumor and its treatment often cause side effects.
-In addition to treatment to slow, stop, or eliminate the tumor, an important part of care is relieving a person’s symptoms and side effects.
+In addition to treatments intended to slow, stop, or eliminate the tumor, an important part of care is relieving a person’s symptoms and side effects.
 This approach is called palliative or supportive care, and it includes supporting the patient with his or her physical, emotional, and social needs.

-Palliative care can help a person at any stage of illness.
-People often receive treatment for the tumor and treatment to ease side effects at the same time.
-In fact, patients who receive both often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.
+Palliative care is any treatment that focuses on reducing symptoms, improving quality of life, and supporting patients and their families.
+Any person, regardless of age or type and stage of cancer, may receive palliative care.
+It works best when palliative care is started as early as needed in the treatment process.
+People often receive treatment for the tumor at the same time that they receive treatment to ease side effects.
+In fact, patients who receive both at the same time often have less severe symptoms, better quality of life, and report that they are more satisfied with treatment.

-Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, and other therapies.
-You may also receive palliative treatments similar to those meant to eliminate the tumor, such as chemotherapy, surgery, and radiation therapy.
+Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
+You may also receive palliative treatments similar to those meant to eliminate the tumor, such as chemotherapy, surgery, or radiation therapy.
 Talk with your doctor about the goals of each treatment in your treatment plan.

-Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and supportive care options.
-And during and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it is addressed as quickly as possible.
+Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and palliative care options.
+It is also important to talk about the level of caregiving needed at home.
+During and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it can be addressed as quickly as possible.
 Learn more about palliative care.

-Surgery is the removal of the tumor and surrounding tissue during an operation.
-It is usually the first treatment used for a brain tumor and is often the only treatment needed for a noncancerous brain tumor.
+Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
+It is usually the first treatment used for a brain tumor and is often the only treatment needed for a low-grade brain tumor.
 Removing the tumor can improve neurological symptoms, provide tissue for diagnosis, help make other brain tumor treatments more effective, and, in many instances, improve the prognosis of a person with a brain tumor.

 A neurosurgeon is a doctor who specializes in surgery on the brain and spinal column.
 Surgery to the brain requires the removal of part of the skull, a procedure called a craniotomy.
 After the surgeon removes the tumor, the patient's own bone will be used to cover the opening in the skull.

-There have been rapid advances in surgery for brain tumors, including the use of cortical mapping (which allows doctors to identify certain areas of the brain that control the senses, language, and motor skills) and enhanced imaging devices to give surgeons more tools to plan and perform the surgery.
-For example, computer-based techniques, such as Image Guided Surgery (IGS), help surgeons map out the location of the tumor very accurately.
-For a tumor that is near the brain’s speech center, it is increasingly common to perform the operation when the patient is awake for part of the surgery; typically, the patient is awakened once the surface of the brain is exposed, and special electrical stimulation techniques are used to locate the specific part of the brain that controls speech and thereby avoid causing damage while removing the tumor.
+For a tumor that is near the brain’s speech center, it is increasingly common to perform the operation when the patient is awake for part of the surgery.
+Typically, the patient is awakened once the surface of the brain is exposed.
+Then, special electrical stimulation techniques are used to locate the specific part of the brain that controls speech.
+This approach can avoid causing damage while removing the tumor.

 In addition to removing or reducing the size of the brain tumor, surgery can provide a tissue sample for biopsy analysis, as explained in Diagnosis.
 For some tumor types, the results of this analysis can help determine if chemotherapy or radiation therapy will be useful.
-For a cancerous tumor, even if the cancer cannot be cured, removing it can relieve symptoms from the tumor pressing on the brain.
+For a cancerous tumor, even if it cannot be cured, removing it can relieve symptoms from the tumor pressing on the brain.